AllanKoder/C-Simple-Web-Server/README.md

 # Simple C Web Server Network Project

-This is a relatively simple web server that serves files.
+This is a relatively simple web server that serves files, it is **not** RFC 9110 compliant.

 The project idea was inspired by [Beej's guide to Networking Concepts](https://beej.us/guide/bgnet0/), and with help from [Beej's Guide to Network Programming](https://beej.us/guide/bgnet/)